The Bugatti Veyron 16.4

 Bugatti Veyron Interior

 Almost all supercars value the look of their interior above functionality.
-In order to provide comfort and luxury, the Bugatti Veyron specs include leather armrests, ergonomic controls, and supportive seats.
+In order to provide comfort and luxury, the Bugatti Veyron features leather armrests, ergonomic controls, and supportive seats.
 The quality of materials to be seen and touched influenced the Bugatti Veyron cost from the beginning.
 When a customer asks how much is a Bugatti Veyron, the details of fit and finish justify the investment.
 In the case of the Bugatti Veyron Super Sport price, the racing oriented cockpit allowed each example to soar in value compared to earlier examples.
 This is because the Bugatti Veyron MSRP was soon surpassed by pre-owned examples.
 Speculators made tidy profits by owning them only a few months.

 Nothing like this had ever been attempted.
 Resurrecting a brand is a hardship unto itself.
 Coupled with the drive to smite every other production car, it is safe to say it appeared to be insurmountable.
 There has never been a new car launch with such success.
 The most compelling evidence is in lack of fires or embarrassing recalls.
 What we witnessed is only possible thanks to extensive testing and sound engineering.
 Given these points, we probably won’t see an introduction like this for many years.